"Everything we hear is an opinion, not a fact. Everything we see is a perspective, not the truth."

 What True Objectivity Feels Like

-Spacious: There's room for what you see, even the uncomfortable.
+Spacious: Room for what we see, even the uncomfortable.

 Grounded: Attention rests on observation, not assumption.